AshwinKatkar/SAPCAPM-2023-AD003/exercises/2_Create CAP Based Application/Readme.md

 1. Right Click on Project Name, select <b>Open in integrated Terminal</b> <br><br>![Start Template](images/17.png)<br>

-2. The terminal will open in the bottom right of the Business Application studio run <b>cf login</b>command and click enter
+2. The terminal will open in the bottom right of the Business Application studio run <b>cf login</b>command and press enter

 ```
 cf login